turris-cz/user-docs/docs/geek/schnapps/schnapps.md

 Export/import of snapshots and remote snapshots can be used to back up/restore the system on your device.

+!!! tip
+    If you only want to create or delete snapshots or roll back to some of them, you can utilize the [snapshot](../../../basics/reforis/snapshots/snapshots/)
+    feature in reForis.

 !!! warning
     Schnapps is not available on Turris Shield.